gourav2001k/Python-Projects/README.md

 # Python-Projects
-Projects made while learning python
+This repository contains the Milestone projects completed while learning python from Udemy These milestone projects were the part of learning in Complete Python Bootcamp.